-Getting a Mortgage with a New Job
+How to Get a Mortgage with a New Job

-However, if you are in the process of applying for a mortgage, or are thinking about doing so in the next few months then starting a new job could impact your application.
-This information should help you to understand how your mortgage application could be affected by starting a new job and how to work around potential problems so that you can go ahead with purchasing a property.
+However, if you are in the process of applying for a mortgage, or thinking about doing so in the next few months then starting a new job could impact your application.
+This information should help you understand how your mortgage application could be affected by starting a new job and how to work around potential problems so that you can go ahead with purchasing a property.

 Providing proof of income through payslips

 For many lenders, part of the lending criteria is that the applicant will provide payslips for the last three or more months to prove their income.
-If you have not been in work for a few months and are unable to provide three recent payslips, then this could cause a problem when you are applying for your mortgage.
+If you have not been in work for a few months and are unable to provide three recent payslips, then this could cause a problem when applying for your mortgage.
 You could wait until you have been in the job for six months, so that you can provide the proof of income through payslips, although some lenders will accept a letter from your employer that confirms your salary instead.

 Some people choose to delay their mortgage application if they are due to switch jobs or try to get a mortgage agreed before they start the job application process.
 However, if it is necessary to change jobs and buy a home at the same time, there are still solutions for this.